Do Oil Paints Go Bad

 Once the paint is loose, you can scrape it off with a putty knife or similar tool.

-READ MORE: How to Get Oil Based Paint Out of Hair
+READ MORE: How to Remove Oil Stains from Wall Paint

 If stripping the paint isn’t something you want to do, another option is to sand it down.
 This will remove any existing varnish as well as any loose paint particles.